nasa/openmct/TESTING.md

 Documentation located [here](./docs/src/process/testing/plan.md)

 ## Unit Testing
-Unit testing is essential part of our test strategy and compliments our e2e testing strategy.
+Unit testing is essential part of our test strategy and complements our e2e testing strategy.

 #### Unit Test Guidelines
 * Unit Test specs should reside alongside the source code they test, not in a separate directory.